jnnan/trumans_utils/README.md

 # Human Motion Synthesis in Editable Indoor Scenes

-This project provides an implementation of a method for synthesizing human motion in an indoor scene, based on a user-defined trajectory.
-The furniture configuration within the scene can be edited by the user to better fit their specific use cases.
-This is achieved by using a Flask application to facilitate the interaction and visualization.
+This project provides an implementation of our method for synthesizing human motion in an indoor scene, based on a user-defined trajectory.
+The furniture configuration within the scene can be edited freely by the user.
+This is achieved by using a [Flask](https://flask.palletsprojects.com/en/3.0.x/quickstart/) application to facilitate the interactive input and visualization.

 ## Features